ChromeUniverse/Personal-website/public/posts/making-the-website.md

 * **Content**: First, the generator fetches the post's actual content.
 Since it's still in plain Markdown, it reads the content and parses it with Marked.js to get the raw HTML.

-* **Metadata**: The generator then loads the metadata for a specific post - these would be things like the title, date, and groups.
+* **Metadata**: The generator then loads the metadata for a specific post - these would be things like the title, template file names, description, date, and groups.
 The information in the metadata would be displayed in the page's header and could also be used by the server to filter posts by groups, sort them by date, etc.

 * **Templates**: The generator loads and applies some base templates in the form of some HTMLs and CSS.
 It includes whatever additional templates are required for a specific page, such as [`groups.css`](https://github.com/ChromeUniverse/Personal-website/blob/main/public/templates/group.css) for group pages and [`github-fetch.md`](https://github.com/ChromeUniverse/Personal-website/blob/main/public/templates/github-fetch.md) for GitHub README posts.